 People, some very loving, follow and practice things that actually take them away from Jesus.
 I know some younger Christians who chase emotion.
 They sing the same verse over and over again until it becomes some type of hypnotic chant.
 Some people seek the experience of a spiritual high.
 These are like plants that sprout quickly but have shallow roots, so they spring up quickly and die just as quickly.
 They need experience or emotion to feel close to God.
 In the quiet times or the troubled times, when highs are hard to find, they often stumble in their walk.

-There are also those people who use only one version of the Bible, follow the rules and expect others to live by their interpretation of the Word.
+There are also those people who use only one version of the Bible, follow the rules, and expect others to live by their interpretation of the Word.
 I have even been criticized by these people over how I pray or what version of the Bible I use.
-They believe they purpose is to show others how to live.
+They believe the purpose is to show others how to live.

-In the first case, they have spirit but it is not partnered with the truth.
+In the first case, they have spirit, but it is not partnered with the truth.
 In the second group, they may know the truth of the Bible, but they have no spirit.
-One is all compassion and love, the other is all rules and judgement.
+One is all compassion and love, the other is all rules and judgment.

 What is the answer?